Capacity: 2,050 (all seated)

 The ground, opened in 2000, is situated spectacularly under the Castle Rock.
 It currently comprises of one stand which sits at one side of the pitch.
 However the stand is of a fair size, is covered and all seated.
 The space & height between rows is ample, giving fans a good view of the action.
 One unusual aspect of the ground is that the team dugouts are on the opposite side of the ground to the dressing rooms and this results in a large procession at half and full time.
 The ground was built by Barr Construction and there is plenty of space around the area, which could be used for future expansion, however, the Club have signalled their intent to build a new stadium elsewhere.
 David Carson adds; 'most fans refer to the ground name as being The Rock Stadium'.

-In 2017 the stadium was renamed the YOUR Radio 103FM Stadium in a two year corporate sponsorship deal.
+In 2018 the stadium was renamed the C&G Systems Stadium in a two year corporate sponsorship deal.

 In a surprise announcement the Club have revealed a plan to build a new stadium on the west side of Dumbarton.
 The proposed stadium would have a capacity of 4,000 (3,000 seats and 1,000 terrace) and would be located at a site known as Young's Farm.
 The Club have argued that the site of present stadium, makes it difficult to expand and therefore a new stadium is needed.
 If things progress, then the Club will make a formal planning application.
 The existing site of the Dumbarton Football Stadium would be redeveloped for housing.